 - Aqueous Shunt Devices: These devices comprise of a soft footplate connected to a plastic tube.
 The tube is inserted into the eye whilst the footplate is secured to the surface of the eye and drains fluid out.
 Performing both a trabeculectomy or aqueous shunt device insertion is reserved for cases that are not responding to suitable treatments as listed above.

-For more information and to book a private appointment, please contact my secretaries at:
+To find out more and to book a private appointment, please contact my secretaries at: